What is the UA Research Data Repository?

 What happens after I submit my dataset?

-After submission, your dataset will be reviewed and curated for adherence to the guidelines and policies.
-You will be asked to complete and sign the Deposit Agreement and to complete the README form.
+After submission, you will be emailed links (usually the same or following business day) to complete and sign a Deposit Agreement and a README form.
 The curatorial review process will not start until we receive the signed Deposit Agreement and the completed README form.
+Subsequently, the dataset will be reviewed and curated for adherence to the guidelines and policies and you will receive a report which may ask you to make changes to your data.

 You may deposit any kind of research output into ReDATA except for: